ben443/Nethunter-pro-qcom/README.md

 **CAUTION: This will format the SD card and erase all its contents!!!**

+### Install via Windows

+You can use balena etcher to install the image downloaded onto the sd card.
+Start etcher and select the image file, target (which would be the sd card) and then "Flash".

 # License

 This software is licensed under the terms of the [GNU General Public License, version 3](https://www.kali.org/docs/policy/kali-linux-open-source-policy/).